EnglundE/pasta-palace-ms2/README.md

   > - Modal showing when contact form is filled out and sent.
   > - Modal showing when book a table form is filled out and sent.
   > - Modal showing when Purchase is clicked.
-  > - "Alert" are shown when trying to add same item to cart more than once.
+  > - Alert are shown when trying to add same item to cart more than once.
-  > - "Alert shown when trying to book a table without filling in all inputs.
+  > - Alert shown when trying to book a table without filling in all inputs.
-  > - "Alert shown when trying to send the contact form without filling in all inputs.
+  > - Alert shown when trying to send the contact form without filling in all inputs.

 > Features out of scope for the first release:
 >
 > - The possibility to actually make the purchase from the basket.
-> - Add information about purchase, how long it will take and maybe real time update.
+> - Add information about purchase, how long it will take and real time update.
 > - The possibility to see available slots to book a table function in real time.

 - ### Structure